lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 ESTC offers a ‘uniform title’ of “Children in the wood; or the Norfolk gentleman’s last will and testament” for the ballad.

+1862 June, N.M.: Can anyone tell me where this tale comes from?
+Is it factual?

+\[Editor supplies Sharon Turner’s speculation that it’s about Richard III\]

+1866 February, William Pinkerton: says the ballad is anonymous, rebuts the attempt to connect it with Yarranton’s play, says Jerningham wrote a poem about the ballad’s author

+1866 March, F.C.H., info on Edward Jerningham’s burial place and the location of the ballad

+1866 March, W. Pollard: F.C.H is wrong about absolutely everything about the West Walton Church in the 3^rd^ S. ix.
+208 note

+1866 April, C.W., Barkley: Watton is the right place, a guy I fished with told me about a house

+1866 April, A.D.: F.C.II.
+Is in error, not West or East Walton, but Watton and Wayland/Wailing Wood might be right

+1866 April, F.C.H (immediately below): “quite submissive to the correction of Mr. W. Pollard” --- was just repeating a friend’s story, and anyway N&Q miswrote Walton for intended Watton

+1872 Dec, M.D.: I remember a different version of Babes in the Wood, here it is

+1873 Jan, W.H.
+Patterson: There’s a version a lot like M.D.’s in an 1863 book, which has the musical notes he asked for

+1873 Feb, Harrison William: M.D.’S version was published in 1849 (some snarkiness about M.D.’S ignorance and poor memory)

+1880 July, Edgar MacCulloch: asks about the date, suggests that it alludes to 1589 Portuguese expedition by Drake & Norris

+1880 August, Henry B. Wheatley: answers the Q a bit snidely about the play it’s supposedly based on and also suggesting that it’s not about Richard III

+1967 March, R.D.
+Barrett-Leonard: “They are said to be members of the De Grey family, but which ones?”

 Piper identifies generalization as a common and important method in literary studies, which plays a distinct role in literature compared to history or social science.
 He provides compelling evidence for “an inverse relationship between the scale of claims and scope of evidence provided” (71), in which “rhetoric stands in for evidence” and “interestingness becomes true (or the truth is only valued because it is interesting)” (16). \[This is a different way of describing the same phenomenon that others like Guillory and Sedgwick and Love have identified, in the figure of the critic as the authority in themselves.\] Piper turns to some ideas about ‘openness’ as the alternative way to reframe our relationship to our field--- by this he means an “expressive openness” that he sees as central to the methods of literary study.
 This expressive openness takes three forms: the questioning mind (“a rhetorical stance that is at once both critical and open.
 It doubts but also wonders” (66)), the expanding mind (“the valuation of the ‘novel’ or ‘unforeseen,’ things that have not been thought before” (67)), and the loosening mind (“ a capacity to undo associations and make room for novel connections” (67)).
 The goal of all this openness would be to “build confidence in our collective forms of knowledge about the world all the while continuing to imagine alternative versions” (72).